NCAR/NCARKernels/README.rst

 3.1 test result report
 ------------------

-    We recommend that test result report follows following rules.
+    We recommend that test result report follows rules specified in this section.

 3.1.1 file format: JSON
 '''''''''''''''''